You can eat your apricots fresh or dried out.

 Start off by washing the apricots, patting them dry, removing their pits and cut them in halves.
 Place the apricots onto the dehydrator’s racks with the flesh facing up.
 Try not to pack the halves too close.
 Ensure that there’s enough space between each piece for proper airflow.

 Check the dehydrator’s manual for the temperature and time needed to dry apricots.
-Normally though, dehydrators are set at 57 degrees Celsius and take 12 hours to dry apricots.
+Normally though, dehydrators are set at 140°F (60 degrees Celsius) and take 12 hours to dry apricots.

 Pros: This process has a faster drying time than sun-drying.